Who Is Eligible for Wrongful Death Claims in Georgia?

 - The deceased’s children

 - (If there are no surviving spouses or children) the deceased’s parents

 - (If there are no surviving parents) a representative of the deceased’s estate

 The compensation claimed by the deceased’s representative can be used for the benefit of the deceased’s next of kin.
 This means that even if you are not on the list above, if you are the next of kin, then you may still be in a position to receive compensation.
 However, you would not be the one to actually file the claim, unless you were made the representative.

 Georgia Law and Wrongful Death Claims

 As with personal injury claims, wrongful death claims in Georgia are under a strict statute of limitations.
 This means that the claim must be filed within a set amount of time, otherwise it will no longer be considered legally valid.
 In the case of wrongful death, the statute of limitations is two years from the day that the family member passed away.
 However, there are a few scenarios where the statute of limitations may be extended.
 This most commonly happens if there is a criminal case pending against the liable party.
 For example, if the at-fault party killed your loved one while driving drunk, then she would likely face criminal charges before you could file a claim against her.
 In such a case, the statute of limitations would be put on hold to ensure that it did not run out before you could file your claim.

 However, you should never count on the statute of limitations being paused or extended.
 Two years may seem like a long time, but mourning the loss of a family member and trying to recover financially can make time pass quickly.
 If you have lost a loved one to someone else’s negligence, then it is in your best interest to act as quickly as possible.
 You best bet for compensation is to call the Grant Law Office to speak with an experienced attorney about your case.
-Contact us at (404) 995-3955 or toll-free (866) 249-5513 to set your free consultation today.
+Contact us at (404) 995-3955 to get your free consultation today.

 Contact us today for a free and comprehensive case evaluation.